1. History of Zionism

 Beginning in 1929, the economy of the British Mandate for Palestine starts to grow and improve.
 Immigration to the land increases, continuing until World War II.
 Many Arabs also arrived in the Mandate, seeing economic opportunities and increased living standards.
 (Image: THE FIRST GROUP OF YOUTH ALIYA ARRIVING AT THE HAIFA PORT February, 1934).

 Increased Jewish land purchases and frustration over British rule leads to a violent Arab revolt, killing hundreds of Jews.
-(Image: Hewish self-defense bus equipped with wire screens to protect against rock, glass, and grenade throwing during 1936-1939 Arab revolt in the British Mandate of Palestine.
 The Jewish community adopted the policy of restraint (Havlagah).
+(Image: Jewish self-defense bus equipped with wire screens to protect against rock, glass, and grenade throwing during 1936-1939 Arab revolt in the British Mandate of Palestine.)

 1939